Lionel Scaloni: Argentina

 Almost a year later from the victory of the World Cup in Qatar, on 21 November, he led Argentina to a 1–0 win against Brazil at the Maracanã Stadium, in what would be the latter's first home defeat ever in World Cup qualification tournaments.
 He later guided his country to their record 16th title in Copa América in the 2024 tournament, defeating Colombia 1–0 after extra time in the final.
 Lautaro Martínez scored the winning goal in the 112th minute, having been assisted by Leandro Paredes and Giovani Lo Celso, all three of which were subbed on by Scaloni in the 97th minute; the coach was later praised for his substitutions.

+On 28 May 2026, he announced the Argentina squad for the 2026 FIFA World Cup.
+He led Argentina to three wins in the group stage against Algeria, Austria and Jordan respectively, before leading them to back to back 3–2 wins against Cape Verde and Egypt.
+They then advanced to the semi-finals after defeating Switzerland 3–1 after extra time in the quarter-finals, before facing England in the semi-final, the first competitive fixture between the sides since 2002.
+After England took the lead, Argentina responded with two late goals to reach the final for the second consecutive time.
+Aiming to become the first manager since Vittorio Pozzo of Italy to win the World Cup twice in a row, Scaloni's side lost to Spain in the final after a 1–0 extra time defeat.

 Style of management

-Scaloni is regarded as one of the best men’s national coaches in the world due to his success with the Argentina national team.
+Scaloni is regarded as one of the best men's national coaches in the world due to his success with the Argentina national team.

 Scaloni has stated that Carlo Ancelotti is the coach he most admires and that he tries to emulate his coaching style with Argentina.

 In his time as coach of Argentina, the national press nicknamed the national team 'Scaloneta'.

-Scaloni has instilled a coaching philosophy with Argentina centered on fostering unity and camaraderie among players through team bonding and ensuring clear, open communication to define each player’s role and value within the team structure.
+Scaloni has instilled a coaching philosophy with Argentina centered on fostering unity and camaraderie among players through team bonding and ensuring clear, open communication to define each player's role and value within the team structure.

 Personal life

 Scaloni has both Argentine and Italian citizenship.

-Scaloni's older brother, Mauro, also played at Deportivo, but never made it beyond its reserve team.
-He and his wife Elisa Montero have two sons.
+His older brother, Mauro, also played at Deportivo, but did not progress beyond its reserve team.
+Scaloni and his wife Elisa Montero met at age 31 and 30 when he was playing in Mallorca, where she lived.
+They have two sons.

-In April 2019, Scaloni was run over while cycling in Calvià in Majorca.
+In April 2019, Scaloni was run over while cycling in Calvià in Mallorca.
 Some media initially reported him to be in serious condition, but he was discharged a few hours later.

-Scaloni has a street named after him in his hometown of Pujato.
+In 2024, a street was named after Scaloni in his hometown of Pujato.